dylandreimerink/mimic/Readme.md

 - [ ] (optional) real map backing.
 The idea being that instead of emulating a map, we can use actual BPF maps of the host.
 It may not be able to simulate all features, disabling syscall writes on a map would also block access for the eBPF program in this case.
 But baring some limitations, this could allow someone to share a map between the emulator and a loader program, or a real and emulated program.
 - [ ] emulator helper customization.
 Allowing users to change or extend the existing Linux emulator.
 For example to replace the `bpf_probe_read` callback so the Host program can return its own custom memory objects, thus being able integrate the VM/Emulator with the rest of the host application.
+- [ ] high-security settings on the vm.
+There are moments when we reuse memory(deleting map keys, tailcalls, bpf-to-bpf calls), but don't zero it out before reuse.
+There might be use cases, especially when running foreign code in a multi tenant environment where this might lead to security issues.
+Zeroing out memory can be costly, especially if the security use-case doesn't apply, so being able to enable or disable this feature with a VM setting would be nice.
+(Note: we currently don't zero-memory at all).
+(Note2: zeroing out memory should also enforce correctness for programs)